โฐ Minimum Connection Times

 Guerrero Negro Airport (GUB), officially designated as Aeropuerto de Guerrero Negro, is a vital regional aviation facility serving the town of Guerrero Negro in Baja California Sur, Mexico.
 Geographically, the airport is situated just north of the 28th parallel within the municipality of San Quintรญn, Baja California.
 It is operated by Exportadora de Sal S.A., one of the world's largest salt production companies, and serves as a critical transportation hub for both the industrial sector and the growing eco-tourism industry.
 The airport acts as a primary gateway for travelers seeking to explore the unique natural wonders of the Vizcaรญno Biosphere Reserve.

-The facility features a single, functional passenger terminal building designed for maximum efficiency and ease of navigation.
+At 59 feet elevation, the airport operates a single 2,200-meter (7,200-foot) asphalt runway (12/30) with a functional passenger terminal building designed for maximum efficiency and ease of navigation.
 The layout is straightforward and intuitive, ensuring that all essential passenger areasโincluding check-in counters, baggage claim, and waiting hallsโare integrated into a cohesive space that minimizes transit times.
 The infrastructure includes a well-maintained paved runway, a dedicated apron for aircraft parking, and multiple hangars to support both regional commercial flights and private aviation.
 This streamlined design is particularly beneficial for travelers who value quick processing and direct access to ground transportation.

 Amenities at GUB are focused on meeting the fundamental needs of the regional traveler.
 The terminal provides essential services including comfortable waiting areas, restrooms, and passenger check-in counters.
 Travelers can find modest dining and shopping options within the building, along with free high-speed Wi-Fi to stay connected while waiting for flights.
 The airport's proximity to the town center of Guerrero Negro ensures that a wider range of services, hotels, and specialized tour operators are just a short drive from the terminal exit.
 The facility remains a vital piece of the region's transport network, providing essential connectivity for both industrial logistics and international tourism.